MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Get-ChildItem.md

 This example lists only the names of items in a directory.

 The `Get-ChildItem` cmdlet uses the **Path** parameter to specify the directory `C:\Test`.
 The **Name** parameter returns only the file or directory names from the specified path.
+The names returned are relative to the value of the **Path** parameter.

 ```powershell
 Get-ChildItem -Path C:\Test -Name